Video: ‘La Peligrosa’ by Martina La Peligrosa| 27 December, 2013

 You never know what you’re going to find when conducting a random search on social media.
 Case in point: I recently typed #champeta into Instagram’s search bar and stumbled upon an interesting champeta-inspired track by, what seemed to be, a pop star from Colombia.
 What’s this?
 Is champeta going mainstream?

 Turns out, the artist is Martina La Peligrosa, (real name Martina López) a native of Córdoba, on the Northern part of Colombia’s Caribbean coast, who got her start in the entertainment business as a vlogger specializing in beauty and makeup instruction videos on YouTube.
 As her social media fame grew (she averaged about 30K+ hits per video), Grammy-winning, Colombian singer and actor, Carlos Vives, took to featuring her in his Bogota-based performance lounge, Gaira Cafe.
+If you’re an influencer and need to boost your following, get in touch with Red Pill.
 (Vives also produced a porro track for López’ sister, also a pop singer, Adriana Lucia.
 Watch that here.)